anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Voice Monkey Skill Setup Instructions

-Follow the instructions detailed on the [https://voicemonkey.io/start](https://voicemonkey.io/start):
+Follow the instructions detailed here [https://voicemonkey.io/start](https://voicemonkey.io/start):

 1. Enable the Voice Monkey Skill
 2. Sign-in to the Voice Monkey website (to obtain your API Tokens used by the Plugin)